Skip to content

 Living in Italy

 If you’re planning on moving to Italy, when you first arrive remember to declare your presence for the first three months by visiting the closest police station to your new home.
-If you’re moving to Italy from the UK for more than three months, you’ll have to apply for residency at the closest town hall to your new home.
+If you’re moving to Italy from the UK for more than 3 months, you’ll have to apply for residency at the closest town hall to your new home.
 This is essential to access free healthcare services in Italy.

 Living in Germany

 If you’re emigrating to Germany, you’ll need to register in the first few weeks you’re there.
-When you arrive in Germany, register at the closest Einwohnermeldeamt (Registration Office) to your new home within 14 days if you plan on staying for more than three months.
+When you arrive in Germany, register at the closest Einwohnermeldeamt (Registration Office) to your new home within 14 days if you plan on staying for more than 3 months.

 Living in France

-The residence cards are optional, but make administrative tasks easier as you can use it to prove your right to live in France whenever needed.
+The residence cards are optional, but make administrative tasks easier as you can use them to prove your right to live in France whenever needed.
 Contact your local Caisse Primaire d’Assurance Maladie to find out what you need to register for the French healthcare system.

 Comparing Your International Move